 And when you are on as strict of a budget as I have been, that’s pretty much the last thing you want to spend money on.
 It’s completely nuts that you could easily spend $20 – $30 on tiebacks for every window in your house!
 Just don’t do it.

-Luckily, there are many ways you can make super cheap and easy DIY curtain tiebacks in only a few minutes… and you might even have all the supplies you need in your house already!
-But I’ll start with the most important thing: command hooks.
+Luckily, there are many ways you can make super cheap and easy DIY curtain tie backs.
+Some of them only take a few minutes and you might even have all the supplies you need in your house already!

 THINGS ARE ABOUT TO GET INTENSE OVER HERE.